The WWF is run at a local level by the following offices...

 Unsustainable water use and poor water management and governance practices are deteriorating water quantity and quality.

-Rapid industrialization and urbanization (37% of population living in cities) have added to air, water, and land pollution.
+Rapid industrialization and urbanization (37% of the population living in cities) have added to air, water, and land pollution.
 These issues, coupled with the high incidence of poverty, are serious threats to sustainable development.

 Keeping in perspective the current social and environmental scenario of Pakistan, WWF-Pakistan has joined hands with the European Union and International Labor Organization (ILO) to implement international labour and environmental standards in Pakistan in order to improve the competitiveness of the industrial sector and to strengthen the capacity of the public sector to implement multi Lateral-environmental agreements (MEAs) and national environmental laws and standards in Pakistan.
 Compliance with international and national standards promotes enterprise efficiency, supports competitiveness in international trade and protects workers and consumers’ health and safety.
 This in turn leads to sustainable socio-economic development of the country.